“Unique eco-retreat near Udawalawe National Park: 3 quirky lodges (sleeping 2-4) fashioned from recycled bottles and an old Mercedes”

 Nestled in the jungle, a stone’s throw from the lake, the 3 lodges are perfectly at ease with their natural surrounds.
 Hand-built from sustainable and salvaged materials, the simple structures use reclaimed timber, Palmyra leaves and old Dutch roof tiles to create imaginative yet elegant open-air spaces.
 Each lodge is minimally furnished with canopied beds, hammocks, vintage chests, and 1 bathroom with (cold) shower.

-Mercedes Lodge is a cosy hideaway for 2 in a cleverly converted truck parked up amongst the wind chimes – it's a real one-off place to stay, complete with windows, doors and a wonderful lakeside view.
+Mercedes Lodge is a cosy hideaway for 2 in a converted truck parked up amongst the wind chimes – it's a real one-off place to stay with a wonderful lakeside view, embracing nature.

 As their names suggest, Wine Lodge and Champagne Lodge have curved clay walls studded with thousands of recycled bottles, artistically fashioned into beautiful mandala designs.
 Ideal for couples, friends or families, each has 2 kingsize rooms; upstairs has no walls and is completely open to the elements; downstairs leads out to a shady veranda stacked with colourful cushions.